twolfson/nightlife/README.md

 In our notes, we try to answer the following questions.
 We skip over music since that can vary significantly from night to night.

 - Is it a bar, club, combination, or something else?
 - How many rooms are there?
 What is in each room (e.g. bar, tables, dancefloor)?
 How big are they?
+What kind of visual effects did they have?
 - When did you go?
   - How crowded does it get?
 Can we still dance?
   - What was the cover?